ceNobiteElf/parserlib/README.md

 # ParserLib

-ParserLib is a C# library containing implementations of parsers for various text-based data interchange formats.
+ParserLib is a C# library aiming to contain implementations of parsers for various text-based data interchange formats.
 The project started due to frustration with a certain programming environment that will not be named's substandard JSON library.

 Currently it only support JSON, but will support other formats in the future.